 The criteria for review of a proposed text amendment are found in Section 12.4.11.4 of the Denver Zoning Code.
-CPD reviewed the proposed text amendment for compliance with the review criteria stated below and finds that the proposed Denver Zoning Code Text Amendment #9 to create new Downtown Arapahoe Square Zone Districts satisfies each of the criteria.
+CPD reviewed the proposed text amendment for compliance with the review criteria stated below and finds that DZC Amendment #9 satisfies each of the criteria.